-Six months after the operation, there were 84% functional filtering bleb in a combination of surgery and MCMC group, while there is 64% functional filtering bleb in surgery plus placebo group.
+Six months after the operation, there were 84% functional filtering bleb in the combination surgery and MCMC group, while there were 64% functional filtering bleb in the surgery and placebo group.
 Comparison between the two groups had a significant difference (P < 0.05, Table 2 and Figure 2).
-The successful surgery was determined with the IOP controlled under 15 mmHg, no progressive VA, visual field and optic disc damage.
-The rate of successful surgery in MCMC group was 79% ± 8.3 %, 6 months after surgery, which is much higher than the placebo group (57% ± 10.6%, P < 0.05, Table 2 and Figures 2 and 3).
+The successful surgery was determined with the IOP controlled under 15 mmHg, no progressive visual acuity, visual field and optic disc damage.
+The rate of success 6 mon after surgery in the MCMC group was 79% ± 8.3 %, which was significantly higher than the placebo group (57% ± 10.6%, P < 0.05, Table 2 and Figures 2 and 3).

-The subjects were determined frequently as study design after the operation.
-During the 6 mo follow up after trabeculectomy surgery, the complications including corneal epithelium damage, shallow anterior chamber, and aggravated lens opacity developed, but there were no significant differences between the two groups (P > 0.05, Table 3).
+During the 6 mo follow up after trabeculectomy surgery, the complications including corneal epithelium damage, shallow anterior chamber and aggravated lens opacity, but there were no significant differences between the two groups (P > 0.05, Table 3).
 However, the MCMC group showed less local postoperative inflammation such as local blood congestions and swellings in the conjunctiva.
 The IOP measurement at different times showed a significant decrease in IOP value post operation and maintained around 15 mmHg in both the MCMC and placebo group (Figure 4).
-However, we can observe the trend of the IOP level becoming more stable in the MCMC group rather than in the placebo group.
+However, we observed the trend of the IOP level becoming more stable in the MCMC group compared to the placebo group.

 No adverse effects with clinical signs were observed in the two groups during the study using the chi-square test.
-The number of reported minor adverse effects in the placebo was observed but there was no statistically significant difference in the frequency of adverse effects between the groups (P = 0.622, Table 3).
+The number of reported minor adverse effects in the placebo was observed, but there was no statistically significant difference in the frequency of adverse effects between the groups (P = 0.622, Table 3).

 DISCUSSION

-Glaucoma is one of the progressive eye diseases that cause irreversible blindness and there are no cures so far.
+Glaucoma is one of the progressive eye diseases that cause irreversible blindness, and there are no cures so far.
 Currently, IOP is the primary and most effective proven therapeutic method[7,8].
-Trabeculectomy is considered the gold standard in surgical management of glaucoma[17], however, surgery failures often happened in some patients[18,19].
+Trabeculectomy is considered the gold standard in surgical management of glaucoma[17].
+However, surgery failures often happen in some patients[18,19].

-The most prevalent reason for failures in filtration surgery is post-operation scarring in the filtration path, and the failure rate reaches 15%-25% within 2 years post operation[20].
-Due to the overhealing of subconjunctival at the bleb and sclerotomy site, the successful rate of reoperation is only 36%-51%[21]; so scarring of the filtration path is the most intractable problem for filtration surgery.
-Currently, the first line of perioperative anti-proliferative drug is MMC.
-MMC is an antitumor antibiotic that is isolated from the streptomyces, can inhibit the synthesis of DNA and protein, prevent fibroblasts, produce collagen material, and has improved the success rate of the filtration surgery.
-But still, some patients need surgery even with MMC because the time of MMC immersion is deficient; the efficacy of the anti-metabolism treatment is transient or because of the systemic conditions of the patient.
-Therefore, to find an effective, long-lasting alternative or something that can assist MMC with anti-scarring is an important part for further investigation for glaucoma.
+The most prevalent reason for failure in filtration surgery is post operation scarring in the filtration path, and the failure rate reaches 15%-25% within two years post operation[20].
+Due to the overhealing of subconjunctiva at the bleb and sclerotomy site, the successful rate of reoperation is only 36%-51%[21]; therefore scarring of the filtration path is the most intractable problem for filtration surgery.
+Currently, the first line of perioperative antiproliferative treatment is MMC.
+MMC is an antitumor antibiotic isolated from Streptomyces, inhibits the synthesis of DNA and protein, prevents fibroblasts, produces collagen material and improves the success rate of the filtration surgery.
+But still, some patients need surgery even with MMC because the time of MMC immersion is deficient.
+The efficacy of the antimetabolism treatment is transient or is due to the systemic conditions of the patient.
+Therefore, to find an effective, long-lasting alternative that can assist MMC with antiscarring is an important area for further investigation for glaucoma.